kbvernon/modtheworld/15-subsetting_data.md

 ## 5  Adelie Torgersen           36.7
 ```

 This code filters the first five observations in the penguins data and selects the first three variables.
-The key to understanding this is to understand the concept of an index vector.

-You should already be familiar with index vectors.
-That is actually what we were constructing when, for example, we supplied `subset = (bill_length_mm > 39)` to `subset()`.
-These are known specifically as _logical_ index vectors, for they include `TRUE` and `FALSE` values.
+The key to understanding this is to understand the concept of an index vector, which you should already be famliar with.
+That is actually what we were constructing when we supplied `subset = (bill_length_mm > 39)` to `subset()`.
+These are known specifically as _logical_ index vectors, for they rely on `TRUE` and `FALSE` values to perform the filter.
 The greater _flexibility_ of `[` comes from the fact that you can supply it an index vector defined by any data type, not just logical vectors as `subset()` requires.
 That said, the three that are most useful (and the three that you will use most often) are:

 - __Integer__, which indexes by _position_,
 - __Character__, which indexes by _name_, and